anushaeranda/gapstars-interview/README.md

         <maven.compiler.target>17</maven.compiler.target>
         <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>
     </properties>

-04.Open the terminal and type the "mvn clean install -DskipTests"
+ 	Open the terminal and type the "mvn clean install -DskipTests"

-05.Please open the "config.properties" file and change the chrome driver path
+	Please open the "config.properties" file and change the chrome driver path

-06.I have created a regression suit xml file in this project.
+	I have created a regression suit xml file in this project.
 You can also run it.
 File name is "assignment_regression.xm"